-In the 2600 MHz connectivity band, compatibility with adjacent band radar services could not be ensured at height below 9000 meter above ground, therefore it is concluded that this band should not be used for connectivity.
-Compatibility with adjacent band radio astronomy service (RAS) can be achieved assuming that the out-of-band emission outside the aircraft is lower than -66.4 dBm/10 MHz at 3000 meter.
+[Additionally, compatibility with adjacent band radio astronomy service (RAS) can be achieved assuming that the out-of-band emission outside the aircraft is lower than -66.4 dBm/10 MHz at 3000 meter.
+To achieve compatibility with the RAS secondary allocation in the shared band at 2655-2690 MHz would require the same limit on emissions.
+It should be mentioned that the ECC Decision (06)07 [2] already provided a maximum E.I.R.P. that could be delivered by the NCU outside the aircraft in the band 2620-2690 MHz]

-With respect to the controlled NCU bands, the studies have shown that there is no change in power level defined outside the aircraft for the 1800 MHz, 2100 MHz and 2600 MHz in the ECC/DEC/(06)07 [2].
+With respect to the controlled NCU bands, the studies have shown that there is no change in the power levels defined outside the aircraft for the frequency bands at 460 MHz, 900 MHz, 1800 MHz and 2100 MHz as provided in the Commission Decision 2008/294/EC [6] and no change to the 2600 MHz power level for the NCU defined in ECC/DEC/(06)07 – value based on the studies contained in the Annex G of ECC Report 093.

 In the 800 MHz band, the e.i.r.p. of the NCU should not exceed the value contained in the below table: